Important Waiter / Waitress Skills for Resumes & Cover Letters

-Waiters and waitresses are responsible for greeting patrons, seeing to their needs, and delivering accurate and prompt service.
+Waiters and waitresses are responsible for greeting patrons, seeing to their needs, and delivering prompt, accurate service.

-They're required to take orders, to stay attuned to the needs of the customer, and to be effective communicators.
-Some physical skills are required of waiters and waitresses, like lifting heavy trays and moving quickly between the kitchen and dining room.
+Being a waiter requires specific hard and soft skills to succeed.
+They're required to take orders, stay attuned to the needs of the customer, and be effective communicators.
+Somewhat strenuous physical exertion is required of waiters and waitresses, like lifting heavy trays and moving quickly between the kitchen and dining room.

-Working at a fast pace is critical, but so is maintaining an appearance of assuredness and calm.
+Being a waiter or waitress will often mean you need to hustle.Working at a fast pace is critical, but so is maintaining an appearance of assuredness and calm.
 A good waiter or waitress will move swiftly without appearing to run or rush.
-A high level of focus and attention makes working quickly easier, because when you’re honed in on the details of your respective patrons and tables, you’ll be meeting their needs in rapid fire in order to close one check and get new folks into those empty seats.
+A high level of focus and attention makes working quickly easier, because when you’re honed in on the details of your respective patrons and tables, you’ll be meeting their needs quickly so that you do not waste time concluding service for one set of customers while receiving new ones.

 - Deliver Orders

 Waiters are always managing several things at once.
 Sometimes one table will be ordering cocktails at the start of their meal while another meal has moved onto dessert.
 Each table moves through its own little life cycle from initial seating to paying the check, and it’s critical that waiters and waitresses remain attuned to the status of each table in a given moment.

 - Money Handling

 Each customer is unique.
 Some may insist on a certain meal without a certain ingredient.
 Some want lemon in their diet soda, while others want Splenda for their unsweet tea.
 A pad and pen will come in handy, but nevertheless, a waiter or waitress must possess an innate ability to recollect all sorts of mundane details, again and again, over the course of a shift.
 A waiter will also be required to remember details about the menu, including seasonal or daily changes.